 A friend of Jenni’s, Gloria Moeldrop who was visiting from Denmark took two cats by the name of Jeni and Mzuri home to breed.
-To strengthen the gene pool, it was necessary to import more cats from Kenya later on to strengthen the breed.
+To strengthen the gene pool, it was necessary to import more cats from Kenya later on.

-In 2001, Jeannie Knocker was researching the breed and planning to feature them in a film.
+In 2001, Jeannie Knocker was planning to feature the Sokoke.
 With the help of local children, cats meeting the description of the Sokoke were brought to Jeannie.
 Financing for the film fell through, and with the help of the Internet, Jeannie’s son, Will, contacted Sokoke breeders in Europe and the USA who were in desperate need of new lines.
 These cats were able to introduce new genes to the small gene pool.

 The Sokoke stands out as a unique cat.
-It is said they are very dog-like in personality and will rush to greet you when you return from work.
-They are an active breed of cat and are known to be exceptional climbers.
-They are known for their intelligence and can be easily trained to walk on a leash.
+They are very dog-like in personality and will rush to greet you when you return from work.
+The Sokoke is an intelligent breed who are easy to train to walk on a leash.

-They bond deeply with their owners and are never far away.
-They are playful, inquisitive and loyal.
-They get along with children and other pets.
+Sokoke’s bond deeply with their owners and are never far away.
+They are playful, curious and loyal breed who gets along with children and other pets.